How to De-Risk Your Manufacturing Business When One Person Knows Everything

 The Impossibility of Scale

 A manufacturing business that depends heavily on one person's knowledge can't effectively scale.
 Every new product, every expansion attempt, and every efficiency improvement must funnel through this one person, creating an inherent limitation to growth.
-Research shows that 67% of business leaders expect key person risk to affect their operations within the next three years, making it a significant barrier to strategic growth initiatives.
+If you're production constrained rather than demand constrained, key person dependency may be one of the hidden reasons why.

 The Hidden Financial Risk

-This key person dependency creates financial vulnerability that often goes unrecognized on balance sheets.
+Key person dependency creates financial vulnerability that often goes unrecognized on balance sheets.
 When one person holds all the critical knowledge, your business faces:

 • Extended lead times when that person is unavailable